Medical Withdrawal

 Summer and Other Non-Standard-Length Courses

-Step One: Enter your request to withdraw in Student Center with reason code of ‘medical’
+Step 1: Enter your request to withdraw in Student Center with reason code of “medical”

-Note: If your request is made after the withdrawal deadline, you cannot initiate a withdrawal in Student Center and will need to make your request directly to your academic dean’s office.
+If you make your request after the withdrawal deadline, you cannot initiate a withdrawal in Student Center and will need to make your request directly to your academic dean’s office.

 You need to work with the academic dean’s office in your school/college to complete your medical withdrawal.
 Documentation is required for medical withdrawals requested after the 100% refund deadline.